Cambodia–Indonesia relations

-Country comparison

 History

 The relationship between ancient Indonesia and Cambodia dated back from the kingdom of Chenla and Javan Sailendra and also Srivijaya; it was mentioned that king Jayavarman II had resided for some times in Java during the reign of Sailendras, and in 802 declare sovereignty of Cambodia from Java and proclaimed himself as universal monarch thus started the Angkor period.
 There are striking similarities between 9th century Bakong and Borobudur temple, which suggests that Borobudur was served as the prototype of Bakong.
-There must had been exchanges of travelers, if not missions, between Khmer kingdom and the Sailendras in Java, transmitting to Cambodia not only ideas, but also technical and architectural details.
+There must had been exchanges of travelers, if not missions, between the Khmer Kingdom and the Sailendras in Java, transmitting to Cambodia not only ideas, but also technical and architectural details.
+On 11 August 1863, Norodom signed a treaty with the French led by Ernest de Lagrée to establish a protectorate of Cambodia under French colonial rule led by Emperor Napoleon III which will later become part of French Indochina in 1887 from Paris by the French President Jules Grévy while King Willem III of the Netherlands ruled Indonesia as part of the Dutch East Indies with its capital Batavia, outside of Amsterdam.
+Following the Indonesian War of Independence against Dutch colonial rule which declared independence from the Netherlands on 17 August 1945 led by its founder Sukarno.
+On 9 November 1953, 8 years after Indonesia's independence from the Dutch, Sihanouk proclaimed Cambodia to become independence from France.

 Cambodia attended Bandung Conference, also known as the Asia-Africa Conference, held in April 1955.
 The landmark conference led to the establishment of the Non-Aligned Movement.
-In 1956 Indonesia recognized Cambodia as a sovereign nation, and in following year, both nations establishes diplomatic relations in 1957.
-In 1960 Indonesia formalize the treaty of friendship with Kingdom of Cambodia through the law UU 8/1960.
+In 1956, Indonesia recognized Cambodia as a sovereign nation, and in following year, both nations establishes diplomatic relations in 1957.
+In 1960, Indonesia formalize the treaty of friendship with Kingdom of Cambodia through the law UU 8/1960.

 During Sukarno administration in the 1960s, the president of Indonesia has visited Cambodia and vice versa prince Norodom Sihanouk also visited Indonesia.
-In 1992 Indonesia is among countries that provided troops for United Nations Transitional Authority in Cambodia to assist Cambodia in security and peace effort.
+Suharto's Indonesian mass killings and East Timor genocide had compared to Pol Pot's Cambodian genocide are mass killers and ruthless dictators between the Khmer Rouge led by Angkar and New Order.
+In 1992, Indonesia is among countries that provided troops for United Nations Transitional Authority in Cambodia to assist Cambodia in security and peace effort.
 Indonesia also welcomed and supported Cambodia membership in ASEAN in 1999.